chrismdp/chrismdp.github.com/_posts/2012-05-14-attempting-validated-learning-with-sol-trader.markdown

 ---
 layout: post
-title: "Attempting validated learning with Sol Trader"
+title: Attempting validated learning with Sol Trader
-date: 2012-05-14 10:18:47 +0100
+date: 2012-05-14 10:18:47.000000000 +01:00
 categories:
 - sol trader
 - lean startup
 - learning
 - products
 - agile
 - lean
 - business
+redirect_from:
+- "/2012/05/attempting-validated-learning-with-sol-trader"
 ---
 <div class='alert alert-info'>
   If you'd like to purchase Sol Trader you can do so at <a href='http://soltrader.net'>soltrader.net</a>.
 </div>